buddhist-uni/buddhist-uni.github.io/_content/monographs/forest-monks-and-the-nation-state_taylor.md

 > The charismatic and idiosyncratic Ajaan Man and his widely revered forest-dwelling disciples remained on the rim of the establishment for much of their lives — yet constituted the mystical core of orthodoxy

-An analysis of the political and historical context in which the modern Thai Forest Tradition arose.
+This book provides an analysis of the political and historical context in which the modern Thai Forest Tradition arose.